sanguinecromancer/suntransfers-assignment/README.md

 When I create a deep copy of the array that comes from API, I lose a bit from performance.
 Normally we use immer library for better performance with deep copying but I did not want to install a new library.

 #### Error handling
-I tried to include as many scenarios as possible.
+I tried to handle as many scenarios as possible.
 In addition to regular http errors:

 - aborting in case of timeout.
 - fallback page with a refresh button
 - unexpected API response structure
+- typing special characters

 #### Testing
 Employers don't mention testing in the assignments but from my experience they still want to see a test.
 I added at least one test that mimics API call - I also didn't install a library,